Transfer Center Services

-CCSF has Transfer Admission Guarantee (TAG) agreements with UC Davis, UC Irvine, UC Merced, UC Riverside, UC Santa Barbara, UC Santa Cruz, Palo Alto University, University of the Pacific, and American University of Paris.
+CCSF has Transfer Admission Guarantee (TAG) agreements with UC Davis, UC Irvine, UC Merced, UC Riverside, UC Santa Barbara, UC Santa Cruz, Palo Alto University, and American University of Paris.
 While criteria vary for each campus, this is a great opportunity for CCSF students to ensure transfer to the one of these great universities!

 UCLA TAP Program

 The UCLA Transfer Alliance Program (TAP) gives students the opportunity to enhance their ability to transfer to UCLA at the junior level form CCSF.
 Students are certified after completing the honors/scholars program at CCSF and given Priority consideration for admission to UCLA.
 This program is administered collaboratively by the Honors Program and the Transfer Center.